Zst0514/Literatures-on-Homomorphic-Encryption/README.md

-# Literature on Homomorphic Encryption Acceleration
+# Literatures on Homomorphic Encryption Acceleration

 A reading list for Acceleration on Homomorphic Encryption, including but not limited to related research on software and hardware level.
 The list covers related papers, conferences, tools other resources.
 We have a [team of Maintaners](#Maintainers) responsible for maintainance, meanwhile also welcome contributions from anyone.